Professor of Linguistics

 Walkie Charles received his PhD in Applied Linguistics in 2011.
 His interests include Dynamic Assessment, Sociocultural Theory, and Yugtun (Yup'ik Eskimo) Language teaching and learning.
 Since Walkie began teaching Yugtun at UAF, he has been involved in the Second Language Acquisition and Teacher Education (SLATE) Program, through which he earned his doctorate.
 His dissertation was titled Dynamic Assessment in a Yugtun L2 Intermediate Adult Classroom.

-Lawrence Kaplan is professor of Linguistics and currently serves as director of the Alaska Native Language Center.
-He teaches courses in Linguistics, such as Introduction to Phonetics and Phonology, Historical Linguistics, and Language Policy and Planning, and also works as a linguist with the Inupiaq Eskimo language, which is spoken in northern Alaska.
+Lawrence Kaplan is professor emeritus of Linguistics and director of the Alaska Native Language Center from 2000 to 2018.
+He has taught courses in Linguistics, such as Introduction to Phonetics and Phonology, Historical Linguistics, and Language Policy and Planning, and also works as a linguist with the Inupiaq Eskimo language, which is spoken in northern Alaska.

 Kaplan is compiling dictionaries of Inupiaq as well as working on texts and grammatical explanations for the language.
 He is also involved with training Inupiaq language and culture instructors and works with programs in Native Language Education that offer degrees intended to prepare Native language teachers from Alaska and Yukon Territory in Canada.